jadeforrest/blog/content/posts/2023-05-04--executive-consultant-curious/index.md

 The money for interim roles is fine.
 In my testing of the market, I’ve found it to be more price sensitive than I would expect.
 Pay is higher than being full-time, but only a little.
 Due to gaps between roles, it ends up not being lucrative.

 Interim roles also tend to be intense.
 Some of the most challenging work I’ve ever done has been in interim roles.
 Why?
 People usually just want to hire a permanent person into a role.
 An interim role is best when things are on fire.
 They can also be useful when there isn’t a competent person to do the hiring for the full time role.
-But generally I’ve found these roles to involve a lot of firefighting.
+But generally I’ve found these roles to involve a lot of organizational firefighting.
 As a result, I’ve flirted with burnout a couple of times during interim roles.

 The flip side of things is that if you enjoy fixing urgent organizational challenges and making situations better for people (as I do), it can be rewarding work.
 And I’ve learned a great deal from my interim engagements.
 It’s a way of doing shorter-term engagements as a company but still have the ownership for the organization on your shoulders.